SC-TPP/PowerBI-Public/README.md

     4. Move resulting file to My Documents\Microsoft Power BI Desktop\Custom Connectors - If this directory doesnt exist please create it.
     5. The data can now be accessed using the Get Data menu in PowerBI
   ### [Pentana - Performance Indicator Data](https://github.com/SC-TPP/PowerBI-Public/blob/master/Custom%20Connectors/Pentana%20-%20Indicators)
   >Retrieves a table of performance data for each indicator selected.
 Notes are not currently available from the Pentana API neither are variances for each period.
+Performance leaves something to be desired.
+Load times can be up to 10 minutes.
+Requires further performance tuning but is functional.

+  Variables to replace are :
+  >     client_password = client password info from Pentana
+  >     client_username = client username info from Pentana
+  >     client_secret   = client base64 encoded secret string
+  >     token_uri = token url in the format "https://yourorganisation.pentanarpm.uk/cpmweb/oauth/token";
+  >     pis_list_uri = list all PIs url in the format "https://yourorganisation.pentanarpm.uk/cpmweb/api/pis";